davibelo/FullStackWebDevDjangoHTMX/createDjangoNotes.md

         poetry run python .\manage.py runserver

-- Go to server url on browser and log on admin panel of django
+- Go to server url/admin (http://127.0.0.1:8000/admin) on browser and log on admin panel of django